-Reconfiguration of Elites and Power in Central America held its second substantive workshop in Costa Rica.
+The Reconfiguration of Elites and Power in Central America project held its second substantive workshop in Costa Rica.
 Participants discussed papers which have been commissioned on how specific phenomena of change (e.g. war, state restructuring, the encounter with globalization) provoked discontinuities in both the composition of elites and their relations to the broader social, political and economic orders.
 A series of studies of the configuration of today's economic elites in Central America were also presented, and subsequent phases of the project were mapped.

 Ambulante: Mexico and Documentary Film

 November 1, 2012